-I. Indoor housing for animals may be adequately ventilated with fresh air to minimize odors and moisture and to provide for the health of the animals.
+I. Indoor housing for animals should be adequately ventilated with fresh air to minimize odors and moisture and to provide for the health of the animals.

-J. Water supply may allow for hose hook up to readily reach all parts of animal housing.
+J. Water supply should allow for hose hook up to readily reach all parts of animal housing.
 Water pressure shall be adequate for cleaning of animal housing areas.

-K. A suitable method to rapidly eliminate excess water from animal housing areas may be provided.
+K. A suitable method to rapidly eliminate excess water from animal housing areas should be provided.
 Drains shall be property constructed and maintained in good repair.
 If closed drainage systems are used, wastewater shall be disposed of by connection to a sanitary sewer or approved sewage disposal system.
-[16.24.7.10 NMAC - N, 5/25/2021]
+[16.24.7.10 NMAC - N, xx/xx/xxxx]